jackdangelo10/HelmsmanProject/README.md

 execute BASH scripts on the user's PC based on natural language input.
 A JavaFX GUI provides a chatroom structure that interacts with a python server which manages API interaction.
-The server retrieves generated BASH scripts from the thread, executes them on the user's local machine, and then reports the results in the chatroom.
+The server retrieves generated BASH scripts from the thread, executes them on the user's local machine, and then reports the results in the chatroom in natural langauge.

 Instructions:
 1) Make sure dependencies are installed and correctly configured: Java 17, JavaFX 17, Python